BuongiornoTexas/rsrtools/README.rst

     RSProfileManager.set_json_subtree()
     RSProfileManager.mark_as_dirty()

+``importrsm.py`` illustrates how to use these methods in the functions:
+``import_faves_by_replace`` and ``import_song_lists_by_mutable``.
+To date, this is the only place I have used (and tested) these get/set json routines.
+As these routines are very simple, I would expect them to work without problem in other applications.
+However, given the limited testing, bugs are possible, so please be careful with your save files (in case you haven't heard it before - use a Testing profile!).

-Before explaining these methods, please note that I haven't yet done any testing of these three methods - they are so simple that they should work out of the box, but bugs are possible, so please be careful with your save files.
-If you want a somewhat safer path for changes, please make a feature request on github and we'll see what we can work up.
-I will do some testing when I add a demonstration utility in a future release (specifically, the feature request to delete progress for specified CDLCs).
+(If you want a somewhat safer path for changes to Rocksmith save files, please make a feature request on github and we'll see what we can work up. )

 I also suggest you review the `Notes on Formats`_ section which discusses how to ensure any edits you make conform as closely as possible to the Ubisoft file format (and hence